Inori/GPCS4/GPCS4/Graphic/ReadMe.md

 #### 3. Sce
 This is the top level graphics hardware abstraction.
-`SceVideoOut` is abstract for display/television hardware for a real PS4 hardware.
-For GPCS4, it abstract for the window.
+`SceVideoOut` abstracts for display/television hardware for a real PS4 machine.
+For GPCS4, it abstracts for the window system.
 `SceGnmDriver` is the graphics driver module of PS4 system.
-For GPCS4, it abstract for graphics driver and GPU too.
+For GPCS4, it abstracts for graphics driver and GPU too.

 This module will only call functions in `Gnm` module.

 #### 4. Gnm
-This module is responsible for Gnm reverse engineering and convert Gnm calls into Gve calls.
+This module is the reverse engineering and api translation module.
+It's responsible for three things:
-It will parse command buffers (PM4 packet queue) received from the game, recover the original Gnm calls. (`GnmCmdStream`)
+First, it will parse command buffers (PM4 packet queue) received from the game, recover the original Gnm calls. (`GnmCmdStream`).
-Together with reverser engineering Gnm structures and converting Gnm enumerations/contants into Gve/Vulkan's format.(`cvt namespace`)
+Second, it will reverser engineering Gnm structures and converting Gnm enumerations/constants into Gve/Vulkan's format.(`cvt namespace` and various structure definations.).
 Finally, it will call Gve functions, translating Gnm calls into Gve calls.(`GnmCommandBufferDraw`)

 This module will only call functions in `Gve` module.